rivermont/spidy/README.md

 # Features
 We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"<br>
 Here are some features we figure are worth noting.

+## Configuration
+Spidy comes 'preloaded' with multiple configuration files.<br>
+These set variables for the crawler and tell it how to behave.

 ## Error Handling
 We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.<br>